North Village Rams

-North Village Rams is a Bermudian football club based in Pembroke Parish who participate in the Bermudian Premier Division.
+North Village Rams is a Bermudian professional football club based in Pembroke Parish who participate in the Bermudian Premier Division.

 History

 The club, also named North Village Community Club, has won the Bermudian league title eight times.

 On 17 July 2013 the club signed a development partnership contract with Scottish side Rangers.
 The club was coached by Ralph Bean Jr. and as assistant coach worked the former Bermuda national team captain Stephen Coddington.